ParulGupta8/NetflixCards/README.md

-Check the Project preview by clickng on the c link..[ https://parulgupta8.github.io/NetflixCards/]( https://parulgupta8.github.io/NetflixCards/)
+Check the Project preview by clicking on the link..[ https://parulgupta8.github.io/NetflixCards/]( https://parulgupta8.github.io/NetflixCards/)

 # Getting Started with Create React App